tihomiro/laravel-mix-demo/README.md

 ### Open the dev URL

-This setup assumes that you've set-up your local environment to use `laravel-mix-demo.dev` as your testing URL.
+This setup assumes that you've set-up your local environment to use `laravel-mix-demo.test` as your testing URL.

 If you use [Laravel Valet](https://laravel.com/docs/5.4/valet), all you need to do is clone this repo in a folder named `laravel-mix-demo` which is watched by Valet and you're good to go - no additional configuration needed!